nitindermohan/oak-new-docs/content/docs/manuals/networking-internals/proxy-conversion.md

 }
 ```

-Therefore we register into the platform two services, `X.default.X1.default` and `X.default.X3.default`.
+Therefore, we register into the platform two services, `X.default.X1.default` and `X.default.X3.default`.
 At deployment time, we request 2 instances of X1 (`X.default.X1.default.0` and `X.default.X1.default.1`)
 and one instance of X3 (`X.default.X3.default.0`).
 The scheduling decision places the instances as shown in
 the picture.
 From the deployment descriptor, we asked the platform to provision the Service IP `10.30.1.30` to X3 with Round
 Robin policy.
 Therefore, X1 will use this address to perform load-balanced requests toward X3.

+{{< /details >}}

 ---

+In the following selection you can take a closer look at what is happening in each step of above's example.

+{{< tabs >}}
+{{< tab "Step 1 - GET" >}}
 #### http://10.30.1.30:30443/api/hello

 X1 performs a GET request using the Service IP `10.30.1.30`.
-The default getaway for the `10.0.0.0/8` subnetwork
+The default gateway for the `10.0.0.0/8` subnetwork
-is the ProxyTUN component of the Net Manager.
+is the ProxyTUN component of the Network Manager.
 The request will be directed there.
 From an L4 perspective, the packet will look somewhat like this:

 ```